 - You hide the drug use or the effect it is having on you from others.

 - You’re having trouble getting along with co-workers, teachers, friends, or family members.

 - You look different.
 You may have bloodshot eyes, bad breath, shakes or tremors, frequent bloody noses, or you may have gained or lost weight.

 - Changes in personality and behavior like a lack of motivation, irritability, and agitation.

 - Bloodshot eyes and frequent bloody noses, shakes, tremors, or slurred speech.

 If you answered yes to the items above, take heart, we are in the ministry of hope and transformation.
 Contact us today for more information and to talk to an admissions counselor.

-If you or a loved one are ready to take a step towards recovery and rehabilitation from drug or alcohol addiction, please get in touch with one of our intake specialists to begin the process or get more information.
+If you or a loved one are ready to take a step towards substance abuse treatment and recovery, please get in touch with one of our Christian rehab for women intake specialists to begin the process or get more information.
 We are here to help.